 Envirosax Mallorca Pouch, Set of 5 Shopping Reusable Grocery BagsEnvirosax Pouch Grocery BagEnvirosax Set of 2 Slingsax BagsEnvirosax Tropics Reusable Grocery BagEcoJeannie Nylon Foldable Reusable Bag Grocery Shopping Tote Bag with built-in Pouch

-Some of the best spots to picnic at are Tom Sawyer Island in the Magic Kingdom, the picnic tables behind Flame Tree Barbecue in Animal Kingdom, and various spots in Future World in Epcot.
+Some of the best spots to picnic at are Tom Sawyer Island in the Magic Kingdom (one of the most underrated attractions in Disney World), the picnic tables behind Flame Tree Barbecue in Animal Kingdom, and various spots in Future World in Epcot.

 43. Plan A Non-Park Day.

 If your vacation will be, say, 6 days long, consider getting park tickets for only 5 days and having a “non-park day” in the middle.
 There’s plenty to do for an entire day without setting foot in a Disney park.
 In addition to hanging out at the hotel pool, you can go to Disney Springs, ride the monorail and visit various resorts, walk along the Boardwalk, and in the evening watch Wishes (the Magic Kingdom fireworks show) from the beach at the Polynesian Resort.)

 13 Ways to Save Money at Disney World

 44. Counter service meals on the Disney Dining Plan come with a drink, but you can ask for side or a snack in its place.
 This is especially handy if you have your refillable resort mug with you.